bmezaris/L-CAM/README.md

 If you find our Aux-DCNN code useful, please cite the following paper where our method is reported:

-I. Gkartzonika, N. Gkalelis, V. Mezaris, "Learning visual explanations for DCNN-based image classifiers using an auxiliary deep network", under review.
+I. Gkartzonika, N. Gkalelis, V. Mezaris, "Learning visual explanations for DCNN-based image classifiers using an attention mechanism", under review.